kjosib/booze-tools/docs/P vs NP.md

 Conclusion: The number of simultaneous configurations is the work factor to simulate those configurations; there are no shortcuts.

-## Lemma: Non-deterministic Bounded Halting is in EXPTIME.
+## Lemma: Non-deterministic Bounded Halting is EXPTIME-hard.

 Letting arbitrary non-determinism into the mix allows a Turing machine to be in a power-set of configurations, any element of which counts as distinct for the purpose of